How Is Leather Made?

 Tanning

 Tanning is one of the most important parts of leather production since it prevents the material from decomposing.
-This process involves placing the prepared hides into a drum with special chemicals, such as a chromium salt mix, vegetable tanning agents, or a chrome-free alternative.
+This process involves placing the prepared hides into a drum with special chemicals, such as a chromium salt mix (which leaves the leather, once tanned, a pale blue colour.
+This product is commonly called “wet blue”), vegetable tanning agents, or a chrome-free alternative.
 The hides are soaked in the tanning chemicals for a set timeframe.
 When the tanning process is complete, the hides are now considered leather.

 PHYSICAL - The Admiral Moto